 It’s early.
 The sun has just started to show light in the sky when I force myself out of bed, gather my camera gear, and head out the door.
 The harvest crew has planned to arrive at the ranch around sunrise for an early start to meet the harvest goal of twelve animals for the day.
 If all goes well, it should be doable.

 Once the moveable harvester arrives on the prairie the crew quickly gets into motion getting the truck set-up for the "pre-op" inspection, which is conducted by the state meat inspector.
-Our sharp shooter, Jerry Blanks checks the sights on his rifle one last time to assure accuracy.
+Our sharp shooter, Dallas Steen checks the sights on his rifle one last time to assure accuracy.

-An hour and a half later Jerry has a clear shot, he raises his riffle and even though I am prepared for the bang, my body jerks at the sound.
+An hour and a half later Dallas has a clear shot, he raises his riffle and even though I am prepared for the bang, my body jerks at the sound.

 The animal drops instantly to the ground where it was grazing.
-Jerry moves the truck forward to the dead animal as the other buffalo slowly move away.
-The inspector inspects the animal and Jerry makes a slit near the heart to start the bleeding process.
+Dallas moves the truck forward to the dead animal as the other buffalo slowly move away.
+The inspector inspects the animal before a slit near the heart is made to start the bleeding process.

 The buffalo is then lifted and taken to the harvest truck, where it is skinned and eviscerated.
 The inspector tests the organs for any abnormalities.

-Sidebar: When I first took over the selling of the buffalo meat years ago we had a lot of buffalo liver in inventory.
+Sidebar: When I first took over the selling of the buffalo meat years ago, we had a lot of buffalo liver in inventory.
 At that time we were outsourcing our meat cutting to another plant, which processed about 60 head of bison a day.
 On one of my visits I asked their plant manager what they did with all of their buffalo livers, to which he replied, “What liver?
 We don’t end up with a lot of liver because not many of them pass inspection.”
 Oh, right, I replied, remembering the ill effects that grain and corn feeding do to the livers of animals finished in feed-lots.
-Since then, with a little recipe development and the growing awareness of the health benefits, bison liver has become a very popular item for Wild Idea.
+Since then, with a little recipe development and the growing awareness of the health benefits, bison liver has become very popular with our customers.

 On the day I was photographing we did not meet our harvesting goal of 12 animals, but that’s okay.
 Taking our time, respecting the animal, and keeping the herd content is more important to us than meeting production goals.
 It is important for the animal and for the food quality too.
 Humane field harvest eliminates high levels of cortisol, the stress hormone in the animal, which greatly affects the flavor and tenderness of the meat.